syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 # Interactive Features

-## Context Menu
+## Context menu

-SfTreeGrid provides an entirely customizable menu to expose the functionality on user interface.
+SfTreeGrid provides an entirely customizable menu to expose the functionalities on user interface.
 You can create context menus for different rows in an efficient manner.

-The below code example shows the context menu with command bindings.
+The following code sample shows the context menu with command bindings.

 {% tabs %}
 {% highlight xaml %}